george-hall-wtsi/GRIn/README.md

 ##### Dependencies

-GRIn requires Numpy and Scipy.
+GRIn is compatible with both Python 2 and Python 3.
+It requires Numpy and Scipy.
 It has been tested with Numpy 1.9.2 and Scipy 0.16.0.
 The feature of Scipy used was introduced in Scipy 0.11.0, and I think the featues of Numpy I use are so basic that they will always have been present.
 Therefore I would guess that GRIn will work on any version of Numpy, and on versions of Scipy >= 0.11.0.
 If not, please let me know (gh10@sanger.ac.uk).

 ##### Installing GRIn itself